An official website of the United States government

 Department of Defense

-If dissatisfied with the service received from the Requester Service Center, you may contact the Air Force FOIA Public Liaison Officer, Ms Anh Trinh, for assistance at
+If dissatisfied with the service received from the Requester Service Center, you may contact the Air Force FOIA Public Liaison Officer, Mr. Robert E. Bivins, for assistance at

 or (703) 614-8500.

-(Please do not send FOIA request to this office)
+(Please do not send FOIA requests to this office.)